discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - You got the test email?
 Great! **Read that email closely**, it has important email deliverability tips.
 - You didn't get the test email?
 This means your users probably aren't getting any signup or notification emails either.

 Email deliverability can be hard.
-We strongly recommend using dedicated email services like [Mandrill](http://mandrill.com), [MailGun](http://www.mailgun.com/), or [MailJet](http://www.mailjet.com/), which offer generous free plans that works fine for most communities.
+We strongly recommend using dedicated email services like [Mandrill](http://mandrill.com), [MailGun](http://www.mailgun.com/), or [MailJet](http://www.mailjet.com/), which offer generous free plans that work fine for most communities.

 If you'd like to enable *replying* to topics via email, [see this howto](https://meta.discourse.org/t/set-up-reply-via-email-support/14003).